localvoid/ivi/documentation/general/synthetic-events.md

 # Synthetic Events

 Synthetic events subsystem is using its own two-phase event dispatching algorithm.

-Its own event subsystem has the cost of slightly larger javascript code size, but it immediately pays off when user visits the page, because it significantly improves rendering performance.
+With custom event dispatching algorithm it is possible to create new events like "click outside", gesture and DnD events.

 ## Event Handler